DeanLee77/PALOS-CPP/README.md

 * 'statement A' is false with given information of 'statement B' and 'statement C', however it could be changed based on conclusion  of 'statement B' because 'statement B' is unknown.

 ## 7. License
-Copyright (c) 2017-2022 individual contributors.
+Copyright (c) 2017-2025 individual contributors.
-NADIA-CPP is open source project and released under AGPL 3.0 License.
+PALOS-CPP is open source project and released under AGPL 3.0 License.